AbhilashG97/Watermelon-Snowball/Deep NLP - Stanford University/Day 1/README.md

 :warning: More on this later.

+:exclamation: To perfrom well on most NLP tasks, notions of similarity and difference between words is important.
+This notion of similarity and difference can be accomplished with the help of word vectors.

 ### Dialog Agents / Response Generation

 An application of the powerful, general technique of ```Natural Language Model```, which is an instance of ```Recurrent Neural Network```.